Plants and Animals

 Status and Rank

 State Status: SC - Special Concern (rare or uncertain; not legally protected)

-Global Rank: G1G2 - Rank is uncertain, ranging from critically imperiled to imperiled
+Global Rank: G2G3 - Rank is uncertain, ranging from imperiled to vulnerable

 State Rank: S1 - Critically imperiled